Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Methods

 \section{Methods}

-We derive a particle smoothing algorithm to jointly estimate the time-varying pose $x_{1:T}$ of the sensor and the map $\theta$ it is navigating in.
+We derive a particle smoothing algorithm for SLAM to jointly estimate the time-varying pose $x_{1:T}$ of the sensor and the static but initially unknown map $\theta$ it is navigating in.
 We assume that the (possibly nonlinear, non-Gaussian) dynamics of the state is modeled according to \cref{eq:dynModel} and that the measurement model is nonlinear, but it is (approximately) linear when conditioned on the state, as modeled in \cref{eq:measModel}.
 Furthermore, we assume that the map is constant and that prior map information is available according to \cref{eq:prior}.
 The SLAM problem is inherently unobservable, since it is possible to shift or rotate the entire map and trajectory~\citep{gustafsson:2012}.
-To resolve this ambiguity, we assume that the initial pose is known.
+To resolve this ambiguity, we assume that the initial pose is known, as is common practice in any SLAM formulation.

-The joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$ for the SLAM problem can not be computed in closed form due to the nonlinear nature of the models \cref{eq:dynModel,eq:measModel}.
-Using a similar strategy as in~\citet{Svensson+Schon+Kok:2015}, we instead approximate the joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$ using Markov Chain Monte Carlo (MCMC).
+The joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$ for the SLAM problem cannot be computed in closed form due to the nonlinear nature of the models \cref{eq:dynModel,eq:measModel}.
+Using a similar strategy as in~\citet{Svensson+Schon+Kok:2015,wigrenRML:2019}, we instead approximate the joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$ using Markov Chain Monte Carlo (MCMC).
 This approach has been shown to avoid the problem of particle degeneracy typically occurring in particle filters~\citep{Svensson+Schon+Kok:2015} and has been shown to be equivalent to backward simulation strategies commonly used for particle smoothing \citep{Lindsten+Jordan+Schon:2014}.
+Contrary to \citet{Svensson+Schon+Kok:2015,doucetFMR:2000}, we assume that the conditionally linear parameter vector (the map) is not time-varying.
+The case of static, conditionally linear parameters is also studied by \citet{wigrenRML:2019} and our algorithm can be considered to be a special case of their development.
+However, we will show that, contrary to \citet{wigrenRML:2019}, the specific structure of our model \cref{eq:dynModel,eq:measModel,eq:prior} for SLAM allows us to compute certain terms in closed form.

 In \cref{sec:smoother}, we first introduce our MCMC smoothing algorithm for SLAM.
 This algorithm makes use of two specific implementations of the particle filter, which will subsequently be introduced in \cref{sec:rbpf-as,sec:crbpf-as}.
 For notational simplicity, throughout this section we assume that the measurement model \cref{eq:measModel} is conditionally linear and we omit the explicit dependence of the dynamic model \cref{eq:dynModel} on the inputs $u_{1:T}$.
 Note that the extension to a conditional approximately linear model is straightforward.